brenomfviana/rain/README.md

 ### About

-This image renderer is a homework of Computer Graphics course of the Federal University of Rio Grande do Norte (UFRN).
+This image renderer is a project of Computer Graphics course of the Federal University of Rio Grande do Norte (UFRN).

-The name rain is an acronym to **RA**y trac**IN**g.
+The name rain is an acronym for **RA**y trac**IN**g.

 ## Features and TO DOs